projectcalico/calico/master/getting-started/kubernetes/installation/hardway/end-user-rbac.md

 EOF
 ```

-To test out the service owner role, we'll create a user named Sam grant them the role.
+To test out the service owner role, we'll create a user named Sam and grant them the role.

 On the Kubernetes master node, create the key and certificate signing request.